victorjoh/valid-draughts-moves/README.md

 7. Only one piece can be captured per jump.
 But it is possible to capture multiple pieces per turn, with multiple jumps.

 8. It is not possible to capture or jump over pieces of the same color.
+It is also not possible for a piece to end a turn ontop of another piece.

 9. Capturing is absolutely mandatory.
 If there is a capture possible for the player, they have to do it.